-- Lateral (side) approach, using an incision at the side of the hip
+- Lateral (side) approach uses an incision at the side of the hip

-- Anterior (front) approach, using an incision at the front of the hip
+- Anterior (front) approach uses an incision at the front of the hip

-- Anterolateral, using an incision at the side of the hip, slightly to the front of the body
+- Anterolateral approach uses an incision at the side of the hip, slightly to the front of the body

 In This Article: